 You will also need good communication skills, an eye for detail, the ability to follow instructions and to enjoy working as part of a team.

-For our Paralegal scheme you must have grades C, C, C at A-Level.
+For our Paralegal scheme you must have grades C, C, C at A-Level or equivalent UCAS points

 - What will I be paid?